Aggression toward dogs

 • Teeth exposed toward the other dog

-If you see these behaviors, calmly remove your dog or redirect his attention to something else.
+If you see these behaviors, calmly remove your dog or redirect their attention to something else.

 There's no surefire way to prevent aggression, but there are basic steps you can take to greatly decrease the chances your dog will develop a problem:

-• Neuter or spay your dog as early as possible--this will greatly reduce hormone-driven aggression.
+• Neuter or spay your dog as early as your vet recommends is safely possible; this will greatly reduce hormone-driven aggression.

 • Always treat your dog with kindness and respect, using positive reinforcement to train.
 Physical correction, intimidation, and isolation only encourage aggression by adding to a dog's anxiety.

-Bottom line: Dog-dog aggression is treatable but nearly always requires the help of a trained professional (and lifelong vigilance).
-Doing everything you can to prevent it in the first place is a much better option.
+Dog aggression toward other dogs is treatable but nearly always requires the help of a trained professional and lifelong vigilance.
+Doing everything you can to prevent incidences in the first place may be a better option as you continue training.

 More information about dog aggression: